bombasticSlacks/Aspirant/Game/Materials.md

 There are generally 8 types of materials that will be used for creating:

 #### Bits
-After killing a creature you can, unless it’s been annihilated, usually [harvest](Equipment#Looting) some of what are called bits.
+After killing a creature you can, unless it’s been annihilated, usually [harvest](Equipment#Looting) some bits.
 Bits are a generalization of organs, glands, bones, and other valuables.
 Your character would intuitively know what parts of a creature are valuable, even if you don’t yet.

 ##### Basic Bits
 Simple unimpressive creature viscera, not useful for much more than cooking or filler.